Semaglutide vs Tirzepatide for Medical Weight Loss

 Semaglutide as a GLP-1 Receptor Agonist

 Semaglutide works by copying a natural hormone called GLP-1.
-This hormone helps control appetite regulation and blood sugar.
+This hormone helps regulate appetite, fullness and blood sugar response.

-GLP-1 medications act on brain regions that control hunger while also slowing gastric emptying, helping regulate appetite and energy intake more predictably.
-By influencing both central appetite signals and digestion, they support steadier fullness cues and more consistent metabolic responses throughout the day.
+GLP-1 medications act on brain regions that control hunger while also slowing gastric emptying.
+This helps regulate appetite and energy intake more predictably.

-When it is active, your body gets clearer signals about hunger and fullness.
-You feel full sooner.
-You stay full longer.
-This happens through gut-brain signaling, not willpower.
+When GLP-1 signaling is active, your body gets clearer signals about hunger and fullness.
+You may feel full sooner and stay full longer.
+This happens through gut-brain signaling, not willpower alone.

-At Sota Wellness, these medication mechanisms are evaluated in real clinical settings, guided by functional medicine principles and physician-reviewed protocols.
-Treatment decisions are informed by
+At SOTA Wellness, these medication mechanisms are evaluated in real clinical settings.
+Treatment decisions are guided by functional medicine principles, physician-reviewed protocols, medical history and ongoing patient response.

 Tirzepatide as a Dual GIP and GLP-1 Agonist

-Tirzepatide works on two hormones instead of one.
-It targets GLP-1 and GIP, which is why it is called a dual GIP/GLP-1 agonist.
+Tirzepatide works on two hormone pathways instead of one.
+It targets both GLP-1 and GIP, which is why it is called a dual GIP and GLP-1 agonist.

-These incretin hormones help control appetite and how your body uses energy.
+These incretin hormones help control appetite, fullness, blood sugar response and how the body uses energy.
+This dual action may create stronger metabolic hormone signaling for some patients.

-When comparing the effectiveness of semaglutide vs tirzepatide, research shows that both medications can support meaningful weight loss when used under medical supervision.
+When comparing semaglutide vs tirzepatide for weight loss, research shows that both medications can support meaningful progress when used under medical supervision.
 The key difference is how individual bodies respond.

 What studies and clinical experience show:

-• Both medications can lead to a noticeable reduction in body weight over time.
+• Both medications may support noticeable weight loss over time.

 • Research comparing tirzepatide vs semaglutide weight loss suggests tirzepatide may produce higher average weight loss in many adults with overweight or obesity.